 Genetics, in this case, doesn’t just refer to the breed of dog; all the breeds mentioned here are well known for being affectionate companions.
 There are genetic variations even within breeds.
 It is important to find a breeder who breeds for good temperament.

-look for a breeder who emphasizes gentleness and affection in their dogs, not working skills or instincts.
+Many of the breeds listed here are working dogs, so look for a breeder who emphasizes gentleness and affection in their dogs, not working skills or instincts.

 A puppy’s early life experiences play a large role in shaping its temperament later in life.
 Find out from breeders how they raise their pups and what kind of socialization they have been introduced to before you bring them home.
 A well-socialized puppy should be curious and social, not nervous or aggressive.